MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-windows-forms-picture-viewer-layout.md

    - From the keyboard, enter **Shift**+**F5**.
    - Select **X** in the upper corner of the **Picture Viewer** window.

-   When you run your app from inside the Visual Studio IDE, it's *debugging*.
+   When you run your app from inside the Visual Studio IDE, it's called *debugging*.
    You run your application to find and fix bugs.
    You follow the same procedure to run and debug other programs.
    To learn more about debugging, see [First look at the debugger](../../debugger/debugger-feature-tour.md).